jarrodmillman/talk-cse2015/slides.md

-# Introduction
+# Minisymposium overview

-## Teaching computational thinking and practice
+## MS78: Teaching computational thinking and practice

 - What is the role of computational training in our various fields?
 - How can we scale training to meet demand?